Pooch63/Buffalo-Tongue/documentation.md

   //it checks that value against the provided condition
   [name in string]:  //You may define more than one of these conditions //E.g., if lte = 3, this only returns records in which the provided column is less than or equal to 3 //If any value is defined in this object, it is tested against the row data. //Not equal, equal, <, >, <=, >=
     | {
-        not_eq?: RowData;
+        //not_eq and neq do the same thing not_eq?: RowData;
+        neq?: RowData;
         eq?: RowData;
         lt?: number;
         gt?: number;